Priya200227/llm-learning-journey/04-RAG/5_Chains/README.md

 - When to use sequential workflows versus parallel execution.
 - How conditional logic enables dynamic execution paths.
 - Why chains improve code modularity and make AI applications easier to maintain.

----

-## Next Step

-The next step is combining Chains with Retrieval-Augmented Generation (RAG), retrievers, and external tools to build more intelligent and production-ready AI applications.